surh/wheelP/DATASETS.md

 	* Frameshift: ID of the frameshifted primer combination used for library preparation.
 	* Sample\_ID: ID for the sequencing machine.
 	* Sample\_Name: sample name for the sequencing machine.
-	* Sample\_plate: sample plate for the sequecing machine.
+	* Sample\_plate: sample plate for the sequencing machine.
 	* Sample\_Well: sample well in 96-well plate.
 	* I7\_index\_ID: ID of index (outer barcode) used for multiplexing.
-	* index: sequenc of index (outer barcode) used for multiplexing.
+	* index: sequence of index (outer barcode) used for multiplexing.
 	* Fraction: sample fraction (Root, Agar or Inoculum).
 	* rnaID: ID of corresponding RNA-seq library from the same sample.
 	* AgarGroup: Grouping factor indicating samples that came from the same plate (agar environment).